 PennAEYC, Trying Together, and First Up understand the importance of health and safety of children and staff in early care and education programs.
-In order to protect the health and safety of children and child care staff, carbon monoxide alarms should be used in child care facilities that use fossil-fuelburning heaters or appliances, fireplaces or in an attached garage.
+In order to protect the health and safety of children and child care staff, carbon monoxide alarms should be used in child care centers and family child care homes that use fossil-fuel-burning heaters or appliances, fireplaces or in an attached garage.